fabric/fabric/sites/docs/upgrading.rst

     * - ``with remote_tunnel(...):`` port forwarding
       - Ported
       - This is now `.Connection.forward_local`, since it's used to *forward* a *local* port to the remote end.
-(New in v2 is the logical inverse, `.Connection.forward_remote`.)
+(Newly added is the logical inverse, `.Connection.forward_remote`.)
     * - ``NetworkError`` raised on some network related errors
       - Removed